 At the beginning of any stage play, there is always that brief period of adjustment for the audience to become comfortable with watching the onstage performers inhabit their roles.
 That period never ends in this awkward, self-conscious journey through Brian Clark’s oft-produced chronicle of a quadriplegic’s determination to be allowed to end her life.
-The entire ensemble interacts as if they were barely beyond being off book.
+Charlene Tilton (“Dallas”) offers a sympathetic presence as bed-ridden sculptor Claire Harrison but never achieves a level of comfort with her lines.
+In fact, as directed by Steve Owsley, the entire ensemble interacts as if they were barely beyond being off book.